Xining Qinghai, China Travel Guide

 Hanting, Home Inn, or Jinjiang Inn provide consistent quality at lower price points.

-These provide a good balance of comfort and amenities, popular with business and leisure travelers.
+These offer a good balance of comfort and facilities, popular with business and leisure travelers.

 Holiday Inn Express or similar brands provide reliable mid-range options with consistent international standards.

-Many are family-friendly with bigger rooms, connecting room options, and sometimes amenities like swimming pools or children's play areas.
+Many are for families-friendly with bigger rooms, connecting room options, and sometimes amenities like swimming pools or children's areas for children to play.

 A good choice for longer family stays, combining hotel amenities with apartment living.